THE TRAVELLING HISTORIAN -- WILLIAM THE CONQUEROR

 In September 1066 William's armada of 1400 vessels sailed from Normandy.
 On September 27 William waded ashore at Pevensey on the south coast of England and promptly fell flat on his face.
 No one laughed.
 Rising he turned and quipped, "You see, I have grasped England with both my hands."

-The two armies met at Senlac near Hastings on October 14 and fought for nine hours.
+Slowly, however, the Normans gained control.
 When Harold's eye was pierced by an arrow, he fell blinded by blood.
-Pounced upon by Norman knights he was summarily dismembered.
+Pounced upon by Norman knights, he was summarily dismembered.
 One severed his head, another a leg and a third scattered his entrails afield.
 When Harold's soldiers saw their leader fall, they fled.
-William I was crowned King of England on Christmas Day 1066.
+William I, now truly called the conqueror, was crowned William, King of England on Christmas Day 1066.

 William versus Harold; Harold loses

-William ruled his new kingdom with a masterly mixture of force, piety, subtlety, legality and fraud.
-Edward divided his time between England and Normandy.
+William ruled his new kingdom with a masterly mixture of force, piety, subtlety, legality and fraud and divided his time between England and Normandy.
 In an attempt to take advantage of his absence from England, several thanes in the west and north of England attempted to incite a rebellion.
 When William returned, he "passed like a flame of revenge through the land", ravaging the north with savagry and the devastation of homes, barns, crops, and cattle that it was said northern England never fully recovered from the rampage for decades.
 William reserved large tracts of land for hunting and razed houses, churches and schools to make way for his horses and hounds.
 Any one who dared to kill a hart or hind in his New Forest lost his eyes.

 William organized his new kingdom using an elaborate hierarchy of military nobility.
 He distributed the choicest lands among his Norman aides and encouraged the construction of great fortresses to defend against a hostile population.
 To list his spoils he had compiled the "Domesday Book" (so named as the final 'doom' or judgement in all disputes of realty) which listed all lands, fiefs and prerogatives of the king.
 His agents travelled the country and according to the old Chronicle, "so narrowly did he commission them that there was not a yard of land, nay ... not even an ox nor a cow nor a swine that was not set down in his writ."
 William assembled all important landowners to a meeting in Salisbury where he made every man pledge his fealty to the king.

 William found it easier to rule his kingdom than his family and his last years were filled with quarrels with his wife and sons.
 He grew so obese that he could hardly mount a horse.
-At the siege of Mantes he destroyed homes and burned crops and as he rode exaltantly amidst its ruins, his horse stumbled and William fell heavily against the pommel seriously injuring himself.
-He was removed to Rouen where early on the morning of 9 September 1087 the tolling bells of the city's churches told of his death.
+At the siege of Mantes he destroyed homes and burned crops and as he rode exaltantly amidst its ruins, his horse stumbled and William fell heavily against the pommel seriously injuring himself.He had killed and maimed many during the course of his savage life and fearing what would follow, he ordered all his treasures to be distributed among the churches and the poor and made this confession on his deathbed in 1087.
+[Quoted by Ordericus Vitalis in The Ecclesiastical History (c.
+1142)]

 William The Conqueror's Tomb in Caen